Retirement Homes in Connecticut

 The highest retirement home costs in the state of Connecticut are found in the Bridgeport-Stamford-Norwalk metropolitan area where prices range from $2,365 per month up to $5,940 per month, with an average cost of $41,382 yearly.
 The lowest retirement home prices in Connecticut are around the New Haven-Milford area.
 Here, costs range from between $1,779 and $3,919 per month, with a median annual cost of $32,274.

-Related Categories: Connecticut Nursing Homes, Connecticut Assisted Living, Connecticut Independent Living, Connecticut Memory Care, Connecticut Adult Daycare, Connecticut Home Healthcare, Connecticut Hospice, Connecticut Respite Care
+Related Categories: Connecticut Nursing Homes, Connecticut Assisted Living, Connecticut Independent Living, Connecticut Memory Care, Connecticut Adult Daycare, Connecticut Home Care, Connecticut Hospice, Connecticut Respite Care

 Top Cities for Retirement Homes in Connecticut

 In an industrial-driven society, retirement often proves more fantasy than reality.
 Thoughts rarely stray from the 9 to 5 immediacy, and preparing for the future seems impossible.
 People must work to live and live to work.
 However, the day eventually comes for every man and woman to give a final ...MoreRead More

 When it comes to senior living options, there are a number of housing options available for today's elderly population.
 While some seniors will require the care and attention of nursing homes or assisted living communities, there are others who don't require as much care, but who instead want to be ...MoreRead More